ebi-ait/ingest-archiver/README.md

 [![codecov](https://codecov.io/gh/HumanCellAtlas/ingest-archiver/branch/master/graph/badge.svg)](https://codecov.io/gh/HumanCellAtlas/ingest-archiver)

 # Ingest Archiver
-The archiver service is one of the ingest components which is responsible for the following:
+The archiver service is an ingest component that:
-- submitting metadata submitted to ingest database to appropriate external accessioning authorities (i.e. EBI archives - BioSamples etc.)
+- submits metadata to the appropriate external accessioning authorities.
+These are currently only EBI authorities (e.g. Biosamples).
-- converting the metadata from ingest into a structure or format that each external accessioning authorities accepts
+- converts metadata into the format accepted by each external authority

-- informing the accessioning service of the accessions acquired from submitting the ingest metadata / updating the metadata (Currently, the archiver updates the metadata directly in ingest core.
-Ideally, only the accessioning service should how the accessions will be updated.
-This should be implemented in the future.)
-- updating the archive should the data in ingest has been updated
+In the future it will:
+- update HCA metadata with accessions provided by external authorities

-Currently, the archiver uses the [USI Submissions API](https://submission-dev.ebi.ac.uk/api/docs/how_to_submit_data_programatically.html#_overview) to communicate with EBI archives.
-This service is designed to be used as the interface to EBI archive submissions where the accessions will be obtained.
+The archiver uses the [USI Submissions API](https://submission-dev.ebi.ac.uk/api/docs/how_to_submit_data_programatically.html#_overview) to communicate with EBI external authorities.

-This component listens for submissions on the ingest messaging queue.
-When a submission is completed in ingest the archiver will receive a message containing the submission uuid and trigger the archiving process.

-Only the samples are the metadata being archived in BioSamples (thru USI) at the moment.
+This component is currently invoked manually after an HCA submission.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.